AliAnees/AliAnees/README.md

 - ⚡ Fun fact: ...
 -->

 Hi there!
-My name is **Ali Anees** and I'm an **Engineering** student in my final year, specializing in Robotics
+My name is **Ali Anees** and I'm a recent **Engineering** graduate, having specialized in Robotics.

 ## About Me
-- 🔭 I’m currently a Mechanical Engineering Student at the University Of Guelph.
+- 🔭 I graduated in December of 2022 as a Mechanical Engineering Student from the University Of Guelph.
 - 🌱 I have strong experience in programming languages such as Python and JavaScript, both through school and self-projects.
 - 🤔 I’m interested in learning about anything and everything relating to full-stack development, machine learning, vision systems, robotics, and more!
-- 💬 When I'm not coding, I love challenging myself through different sports such as Squash or Badminton, or 3D Modelling whatever comes to mind.
+- 💬 When I'm not coding, I love challenging myself through different competitive sports such as Squash or Badminton, or 3D Modelling interesting designs.
 - ⚡ Fun fact: I've been to over 8 countries!
 I have a great love and appreciation for different cultures around the world.

 ## Languages and Tools